Gghz007/blender-cgf-importer-exporter/README.md

 - preserves bone initial matrices for round-trip export
 - applies embedded controller data from geometry files when present so rigged assets are not left only in rest pose

-### Animation Import (Experimental)
+### Animation Import (Currently Broken)

-- imports CAF and ANM data onto an armature action
-- imports CAL and creates separate actions
+- importer can parse CAF/ANM/CAL and create actions
-- if no armature is present, the importer can auto-load matching CGF/CGA from the same folder
-- uses controller ids from imported Cry data to match tracks back to bones
-- known limitation: on some weapon/character rigs the resulting pose can differ from 3ds Max CryImporter output
+- but resulting motion/pose can be wrong (twisted bones, wrong orientation, wrong offsets)
+- current behavior does not consistently match legacy 3ds Max CryImporter

 ### Geometry Export